ExitValue.ai

 What Is Your Electrical Utility Business Worth?

 Most electrical utility M&A is utility-to-utility consolidation at premium book value.
-SMB activity is concentrated in the unregulated services niche — line construction, substation maintenance, transformer services — trading 4-8x EBITDA.
+SMB activity is concentrated in the unregulated services niche — line construction, substation maintenance, transformer services — trading platform-tier earnings multiples.

 Stable